learn-co-students/flatiron-store-project-v-000/README.md

     * add the same item more than once; the line_item's quantity should change in this event
     * display a total given the price/quantity of all line_items.
   * A user can buy items that they put in their cart, which changes the inventory of the item
   * When a user checks out, an order object should be created.
-Orders will be replaced by carts, as carts should be deleted after some time (in a Raketask).
+Orders will eventually be replaced by carts, as carts should be deleted after some time (in a Raketask).
 A user will be able to view their order history when they log in.

 3. Views for Program Flow
   * Add to cart buttons for each item
   * Navigation bar for visiting store home page and cart
-  * Cart link should only be visible if user has added items to the cart
+  * Cart link should only be visible if user has added items to the cart (you should build helper methods in the `application_controller` to accomplish this)
-  * Checkout link
+  * Checkout link (that is a POST request method on the carts controller)

 ## Second iteration